Mastopexy Augmentation: A breast lift with implants

 Crescent Breast Lift

 This procedure is also known simply as a crescent lift or a nipple lift.
 This is a simple breast lift that corrects mild, or Grade I, ptosis.
-During this surgery, Dr Wyten will remove a crescent shaped piece of tissue above your areola before he raises your nipple to a higher position.
+During this surgery, Dr Wyten will remove a crescent-shaped piece of tissue above your areola before the nipple is raised to a higher position.

 Benelli Breast Lift